By 2020, it is predicted that there will be 3 billion email users worldwide.

 In 2017, the average number of emails per day was 269 billion, and over half were spam.
 An office worker will receive more than 120 emails each day.
 66% are read on mobile devices.
 Click rates for marketing emails in North America are just 13.7% from mobile, and 18% from desktop.

 Amidst all this email ‘noise’, how can you make sure your B2B marketing emails are read?
 How can you guide your potential customer from one sentence to the next?
-We’ve identified 9 approaches that will work.
+We’ve identified 9 data driven marketing approaches that will work.

 1 - Cover the Basics

 The first key step is to make sure your customers don’t see your email as spam.
 Include your full contact details.
 Tailor your email so it’s addressed to your customer, and references things that they’ll know.
 And include a specific request.

 Follow the three Bs:

 Emails should be short (Brevity)

 Guide your customer through their journey by building them a bridge.
 Start your email by describing their world as it is now.
 Then, paint a picture of how their world would improve if you solved their particular problem.
 Finally, show how your product or service will be the bridge to take them to the solution.

 We know that pain is a motivating factor for humans, and you can use this to your advantage.
 So, describe their world as it is now.
 But, instead of showing what the world could be like, focus on the pain of the current situation.
 This makes your solution even more attractive.